 Maserati’s natural history came to an abrupt halt in 1975.
 Survival meant change – not just a new model, but an entirely fresh approach.

-Enter notorious fixer and wheeler-dealer, Alejandro de Tomaso, under whom Maserati would steer a course away from outright exotica into more pragmatic realms.
-Having wrested control in Modena under highly beneficial terms, De Tomaso appointed Aurelio Bertocchi to run Maserati, prompting incumbent Giulio Alfieri to depart in the ensuing schisms.
+Enter notorious fixer and wheeler-dealer, Alejandro de Tomaso, under whom Maserati would steer a course away from outright exotica into somewhat more pragmatic realms.
+Having wrested control of the Casa del Tridente under highly beneficial terms, De Tomaso appointed Aurelio Bertocchi to run the business, prompting incumbent engineering chief, Giulio Alfieri to depart in the ensuing schisms.

-De Tomaso already had an eminently suitable GT in the Tom Tjaarda-penned Longchamp, a sober looking coupé in the Mercedes SLC idiom.
+De Tomaso already had an eminently suitable gran turismo in the Tom Tjaarda-penned Longchamp, a sober looking 2+2 coupé in the Mercedes SLC idiom.
+This would form the basis for il Tridente’s new GT.
 Long time Maserati tailor, Carrozzeria Frua was retained to oversee its transformation.
 The resultant design was christened Kyalami and launched in 1976 with Maserati’s fine 4.2 litre V8 under it’s restyled bonnet.

-Maserati’s divergence from exotic styling to a more upright, sober line was underlined by the 1979 Giugiaro styled Quattroporte III which followed and even more so in 1981 with the sackcloth and ashes Biturbo.
-It was an aesthetic that suited the times – it being an era of recession, political unrest and violence.
-Whatever its merits, it was a styling trope that kept Maserati in business and one they have broadly maintained since.
-Now, some forty years on, Maserati looks set to return to its pre-crisis path with the 2018 Alfieri GT.
-Is the species about to mutate once more?
+Maserati’s divergence from exotic styling to a more tailored, sober line would be underlined by the Giugiaro styled Quattroporte III which followed in 1979 and even more so two years later with the in-house Biturbo design.
+It was an aesthetic that suited the times – it being an era of recession, conservatism and politically motivated kidnappings.
+Whatever one’s view of its merits, it was a styling trope that kept Maserati in business, one they broadly maintained since.